 Aligned with INEE’s strategic plans, the WGEF was renewed twice to continue its work for the periods 2011-2014 and 2015-2017.
 For more information about the activities and outputs of the various iterations of the INEE Working Group on Education and Fragility, please see the 2008-2011, 2011-2014, and 2014-2017 webpages.
 In 2016, this working group altered its focus and began functioning as the INEE Education Policy Working Group.

-In order to support the integration of conflict sensitivity in education policies and programmes in conflict-affected and fragile contexts, INEE has developed the INEE Conflict Sensitive Education Pack.
-This Pack contains the four items described below.
+In order to support the integration of conflict sensitivity in education policies and programs in conflict-affected and fragile contexts, INEE has developed a series of tools and guidance documents that make up the INEE Conflict Sensitive Education Pack (CSE Pack).
+The CSE Pack includes the resources described below.

 A series of Consultative Workshops on Education and Fragility, based on the analytical framework suggested in the synthesis report, were held in 2010-2011, to reach out and gain wider perspectives on the framework from a range of stakeholders.
 These are the final reports:

-The newsletter contains information and resources of interest and relevance to those working in education in fragile and conflict-affected contexts, and updates on activities of the INEE Working Group on Education and Fragility and its member agencies.
-The newsletter was published between 2011 and 2013.
+The INEE Education and Fragility Newsletter was published between 2012-2014 and contained information and resources of interest and relevance to those working on education in fragile and conflict-affected contexts, and updates on activities of the INEE Working Group on Education and Fragility and its member agencies.
 See past editions here:

 Do you have something you think should be added to this page?
 Let us know by writing to email@example.com.
 Thank you!